malika0805-star/deep-learning-final-project/README.md

 Neural Collaborative Filtering
 ```

-The model will use embeddings for users and movies.
-These embeddings will represent users and movies as numerical vectors.
+This model is appropriate because the project is based on user-item interactions.
+Neural Collaborative Filtering can learn hidden relationships between users and movies using embedding layers.

 ### Model Architecture